georg90/Tonuino-ESP32-I2S/README.md

 The core of my implementation is based on the popular [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
 Having WiFi-support out-of-the-box makes it possible to provide further features like an integrated FTP-server (to feed the player with music), smarthome-integration via MQTT and webradio.
 However, my primary focus was to port the project to a modular base.
 Said this mp3-decoding is done in software with a dedicated uSD-card-slot and music-output is done via I2S-protocol.
 I did all my tests on [Adafruit's MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts).
 Hopefully, not only in theory, other DACs can be used as well.

 ## Basic concept/handling
-The basic idea of Tonuino (and my fork, respectively) is to provide a way, to use the Arduino-platform for a music-control-concept that supports locally stored music-files instead of being fully cloud-dependend.
+The basic idea of ESPuino (and my fork, respectively) is to provide a way, to use the Arduino-platform for a music-control-concept that supports locally stored music-files instead of being fully cloud-dependend.
 This basically means that RFID-tags are used to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
 Place another RFID-object on it and anything else is played.
 Simple as that.

 ## Hardware-setup
 The heart of my project is an ESP32 on a development-board that more or less looks like [this](https://docs.zerynth.com/latest/official/board.zerynth.nodemcu_esp32/docs/index.html).
 If ordered in China (Aliexpress, eBay e.g.) it's pretty cheap (around 4€) but even in Europe it's only around 8€.
 Make sure to install the drivers for the USB/Serial-chip (CP2102 e.g.).
 If unsure have a look at eBay for "ESP32S" or "Lolin 32".